April 1969 Radio-Electronics

 Appearing in new electronic circuitry is a new transistor type - the field-effect

 transistor or FET (see Fig. 4).
 Advantages include a high-impedance input,

 high-frequency response and low noise level.
 There is excellent input-output isolation,

 which is a common shortcoming of most transistors.
 There are two basic types: junction

 The basic operation of the junction FET (JFET) can be described as an electrostatic

 field control of current flowing through a semiconductor (see Fig. 5).
-The input signal
+The

-drain to source.
+of electrons from drain to source.
 If the gate bias is reversed with respect to

 the drain source, current is reduced.
 If gate bias is of forward polarity, drain-source

 current increases.
 The gate bias thus varies the depletion region, reducing the

 channel conduction size and increasing the resistance of the channel to current

-With a small gate voltage we can control a large source-drain current, so we have
+With a small gate voltage we can control a large source-drain current, so we

-a small rf signal to a JFET.
+secondary applies a small RF signal to a JFET.
 As shown, an oscillator signal is

 injected at the current-source terminal to use the stage as a superheterodyne rf-oscillator

 The gate terminal must never be completely forward-biased or the source-drain

 current will flow into the gate circuit.

 Insulated Gate FET

-This type FET has the gate junction insulated from the current-drain material by glass.
+This type FET has the gate junction insulated from the current-drain material

-condition, a positive polarity is applied to the drain terminal
+set up a DC operating condition, a positive polarity is applied to the drain terminal

 (Fig. 6).
 The substrate is connected to the source, and both are at ground

 potential so the channel electrons are attracted to the positive drain and a DC

 Silicon Controlled Rectifiers